Skip to content

 NOTE

-Remember to always follow the specific instructions provided in the tie-dye kit you use, as different kits may have slightly different techniques or dye setting times.
-Have fun experimenting with different colors and patterns to make unique tie-dye hoodies that reflect your personal style!
+Follow the specific instructions provided in your tie-dye kit, as different dye formulations have varying setting times and temperature requirements.
+Use nitrile or rubber gloves—latex gloves allow dye to penetrate.
+Have fun experimenting with different colors and patterns to create a unique tie-dye hoodie that reflects your personal style.

 Spiral